meddle0x53/trof_partial/PITCHME.md

 * So when we have a desktop application, we react to events to refresh the state for the user |
 * That's cool, that worked for JavaScript |
-* But a program is written around its data... |
+* But every program is written around its data... |
 * So when the data changes, it'll be cool if the program reacts |

 #HSLIDE